zhdk123456/pingcap/README.md

 ![](http://www.progolf.dk/imageserver/getimage.ashx?Imagename=/Files/Images/ecom/ping-kasket-classic-bright-1388673907_102.jpg&w=308&h=378)

-Go (golang) based scanning of machines via ping and packet capture via pcap to get ethernet address
+A tool to discover machines via ping and packet capture.

-It works kind of like arpscan.
+It is similar to arpscan.
 But not using ARP.

 Instead: